UConn Huskies men's ice hockey: History

 In June 2010, the University announced that the team would face Sacred Heart at Rentschler Field in East Hartford on February 13, 2011, as part of a doubleheader also featuring a game between the women's team and the Providence Friars.
 The Huskies won this game 3-1, in front of 1,711 fans.
 The Huskies also played their first ever game at the XL Center in downtown Hartford that year, though this was not originally scheduled.
 Due to heavy snow accumulation on the Freitas roof, the team's February 5 game against Army was moved to the off-camps arena, also home to the Connecticut Whale of the American Hockey League.
 In spite of free admission, only 891 fans turned up on short notice to watch the Huskies lose 5-3.
-As a whole, the 2010-11 season was also a major improvement for the Huskies, who advance to the Atlantic Hockey Tournament semifinals at Blue Cross Arena before being eliminated.
+As a whole, the 2010-11 season was also a major improvement for the Huskies, who advanced to the Atlantic Hockey Tournament semifinals at Blue Cross Arena before being eliminated.
 They finished with a final record of 16-18-4.
 One of the major factors in the turnaround was the young recruits the Huskies had signed.
 Freshman Cole Schneider led the team with 32 points, while sophomore Sean Ambrosie finished second with 29.
 Meanwhile, sophomore Garrett Bartus set a school record with 1,085 saves.
 The 2011-12 AHA preseason rankings reflected the newly gained reputation, with the Huskies ranked fifth out of twelve teams.
 The Huskies posted a winning record once again in the 2012-13 season.

 On June 21, 2012, UConn announced the program would join Hockey East as the conference's 12th member beginning in the 2014-15 season.
 Prior to the move into Hockey East, on January 7, 2013, head coach Bruce Marshall resigned after 25 years and was replaced in interim by Asst.
 Dave Berard.
 The season ended with a record of 17-13-4.
 The team finished 4th in the AHA, drawing a crowd of 1438 for their final home game of the season against Sacred Heart.
 As part of the move from Atlantic Hockey to Hockey East, the university added 18 scholarships for the men's ice hockey team and additional scholarships to existing women's sports programs to meet Title IX gender equity requirements.
 The university also investigated options to significantly renovate the Freitas Ice Forum, which has a seating capacity around 2,000 fans, and mostly consists of metal bleachers; or build a new, larger ice arena on-campus.
 As a new member of Hockey East, the team played home games at the 15,635-seat former NHL arena, the XL Center in downtown Hartford, with other select (home) games at the Webster Bank Arena in Bridgeport.
 A study by the university projected a cost around $20,000 a game to play at the XL Center.